Coarse-grained effective Hamiltonian via the Magnus Expansion for a three-level system

 \section{Methods}

-\subsection{Effective Hamiltonian by the Magnus expansion}
+\subsection{Effective Hamiltonian by the Magnus Expansion}

 The Magnus expansion is a mathematical tool that allows one to express the solution of a differential equation in an exponential form.
-We apply that to the time-evolution operator $ U(t, t_0) $ of a quantum system which solves the Schr\"odinger equation $ \dot{U}(t,t_0) = - i \, H(t) \, U(t,t_0) $ for initial condition $ U(t_0,t_0) = \mathds{1} $.
-The Magnus expansion allows to write the logarithm of $U(t,t_0)$ as a series, or, likewise
+We apply that to the time-evolution operator $ U(t, t_0) $ of a quantum system that solves the Schr\"odinger equation $ \dot{U}(t,t_0) = - i \, H(t) \, U(t,t_0) $ for initial condition $ U(t_0,t_0) = \mathds{1} $.
+The Magnus expansion allows us to write the logarithm of $U(t,t_0)$ as a series, or, likewise,

-The two lowest-order terms of the expansion are given by
+The two lowest-order terms of the expansion are given by {($\hbar =1$)}

 with $ s_1 > s_2 $.
-The term $F_1$ yields the so-called average Hamiltonian (which is used, for example, in Ref.~\cite{PetiziolSR2020optimized} to implement a super-adiabatic protocol without the need of a new interaction), while $F_2$ provides already an excellent approximation in most cases.
-Higher-order terms involve time-ordered integrals of higher-order nested commutators~\cite{blanes2010pedagogical,BLANES2009151,vandersypen2005nmr} and are reported in appendix~\ref{app:ME_high_order}.
+The term $F_1$ yields the so-called average Hamiltonian~\cite{PetiziolSR2020optimized}, while $F_2$ provides already an excellent approximation in most cases.
+Higher-order terms involve time-ordered integrals of higher-order nested commutators~\cite{blanes2010pedagogical,BLANES2009151,vandersypen2005nmr} and are reported in Appendix~\ref{app:ME_high_order}.